runkalicious/gcryptr/README.md

 Gcryptr is built on top of the hard work of other enterprising developers.
 Please support their projects.

 Cryptography is difficult and I'm not a cryptographer.
-Therefore, Gcryptr uses open source javascript crypto library, [Forge](https://github.com/digitalbazaar/forge).
+Therefore, Gcryptr uses an open source PGP library, [kbpgp.js](https://keybase.io/kbpgp).

 Interfacing with the Gmail interface is handled by the awesome [gmail.js](https://github.com/KartikTalwar/gmail.js) library.

+Styling and widgets are built using [jQueryUI](https://jqueryui.com/)

 TODOs
 =====